rbliu/jedisim/README.md

 jedisim is a tool to generate galaxy cluster simulations from real galaxy observational images.

+The goal of jedisim is to generate image simulations for galaxy clusters as a part of [ARCLETS (Analysis of Realistic Cluster Lensing through Extensive Training Simulations)](http://www.het.brown.edu/people/ian/ClustersChallenge/).
+It is also used to test and calibrate the shape measurements and deblanding in [LSST DM stack](https://pipelines.lsst.io/index.html), as well as mass measurements in [Clusters pipeline](https://github.com/nicolaschotard/Clusters).

 > **Copyright**: The original source code was developed by Daniel Parker and Ian Dell'Antonio, maintained and updated by Robert Binyang Liu and Shenming Fu(Brown University). <br>
-> The goal of jedisim is to generate image simulations for galaxy clusters as a part of [ARCLETS (Analysis of Realistic Cluster Lensing through Extensive Training Simulations)](http://www.het.brown.edu/people/ian/ClustersChallenge/).
-It is also used to test and calibrate the shape measurements and deblanding in [LSST DM stack](https://pipelines.lsst.io/index.html), as well as mass measurements in [Clusters pipeline](https://github.com/nicolaschotard/Clusters).
-> Due to the limitation of single file size on github, we cannot upload all the galaxy postage stamps here.
+> **Claim**: Due to the limitation of single file size on github, we cannot upload all the galaxy postage stamps here.
 We will upload them somewhere else.

 **Updates:**